raphaelsty/M5-Forecasting-Accuracy/README.md

 #### Prototyping

 As usual, during the prototyping phase, I define the validation process and the metrics used to evaluate the quality of the model I develop.
-Online learning allow to do **progressive validation** which is the online counterpart of cross-validation.
+Online learning allows to do **progressive validation** which is the online counterpart of cross-validation.
 The progressive validation allows to take into account the temporality of the problem.
-For reasons of simplicity I chose to use the MAE metric to evaluate the quality of my model.
+For reasons of simplicity, I chose to use the MAE metric to evaluate the quality of my model.

 After a few tries on my side, **I chose to train a ``KNNRegressor`` model per product** to predict the number of sales.
-It represent approximatively 3049 models.
-All the models provides correct results with the progressive validation method.
+It represents 3049 models.
+All the models provide correct results with the progressive validation method.
 I train my models to predict sales 7 days in advance.

 I chose to use as features for each model:

 - Global mean per store.

-- Global variance per store.
+- Global standard deviation per store.

 - Average sales for the last 1, 3, 7, 15, 30 days per store.